 According to American Heart Association, 1 in 3 children are obese.
 Obesity is a major health-related problem arising due to excess screen time.

 “Children are found to carry a much higher risk of childhood obesity as they do not take part in outdoor play and run a high risk of becoming ‘couch potatoes’”, says Dr. Uthista.

 As a result of increasing interactions with gadgets, children spend prolonged times idly sitting in one place, without any physical activity.

-Dr. Uthista explains, “Another problematic aspect of screens is that they have been shown to disrupt sleep.”
+Dr. Uthista explains, “Another problematic aspect of too much screen time is that they have been shown to disrupt sleep.”

 A child who spends a lot of time watching TV or enganging with gadgets, especially before bedtime, faces difficulty in sleeping.
 The bright light emitted from screens make the brain think it’s day time, disrupting sleep [SOURCE: Harvard Medical School].

 This causes the child to keep on tossing and turning around, unable to fall asleep.
 Lack of sleep or irregular sleep affects a child’s sleep cycle, daily routine, and in turn, his/her health.

 Ever noticed how irritated a child gets when you take him/her off the screen?
 That’s because they are being denied the stimulating experience that screens provide.

 Vidya explains, that when a visual is stimulating, the scene flashes again and again in the child’s mind – and lasts for a longer impact.
 Subsequently, a child’s creativity gets diminished because the child’s spending time staring at a screen.